-- Students will also be able to recognize and demonstrate using movement, proportion, emphasis, and variety - Generate various works of art pertaining to the learned principles and elements of design. - Students will be able to complete and understand art lessons based upon various art mediums - Understand and use primary, secondary, and tertiary colors - Incorporate increasingly complex patters in their artwork - Understand bilateral and radial symmetry - Create space by using overlapping in artwork - Understand negative space in 2-D artwork - Create artwork using computers or other technologies - Understand and use abstraction and distortion in artwork - Show increasing ability with fibers including weaving and stitchery - Create 3-D constructions such as paper sculptures and clay work - Use materials appropriately - Follow all safety precautions - Identify color harmonies - Identify atmospheric perspective in artworks - Discuss the elements of line, shape, color, texture, and repetition in artworks and how they develop mood - Discuss the brush stroke quality, shape and line direction in the establishment of mood or feeling in artwork - Create artworks influenced by the cultures of Mexico and Japan - Discuss photography as an art form and as a manipulative device in advertising and promotion - Discuss how illustration is used to enhance literature - Discuss how art is an important element of religion and cultural celebration worldwide - Discuss how technology has affected the production and reproduction of artwork - Create computer generated artwork - Volunteer to create scenery, costumes, posters, and props for school plays and school programs - Illustrate papers and articles to enhance classroom research - Identify and discuss at least three major styles - Express an interest in visiting galleries and museums - Use the influence of other artists as motivation for personal artwork - Recognize and discuss the art forms of music, dance, plays, and stories - Recognize the arts as a vehicle of self-expression - Create artwork that involves academic and / or special subjects - Contribute work for school and district art shows - Work on art related activities for theater and musical events

-Demonstrate an increased understanding of art elements and principles
+- Generate various works of art pertaining to the learned principles and elements of design. - Complete and understand art lessons based upon various art mediums - Incorporate increasingly complex patterns in their artwork - Create space by using overlapping in artwork - Understand negative space in 2-D artwork - Create artwork using computers or other technologies - Show increasing ability with fibers including weaving and stitchery - Create 3-D constructions such as paper sculptures and clay work - Use materials appropriately - Follow all safety precautions - Discuss the elements of line, shape, color, texture, and repetition in artworks and how they develop mood - Discuss the brush stroke quality, shape and line direction in the establishment of mood or feeling in artwork - Create artworks influenced by the cultures of Mexico and Japan - Discuss photography as an art form and as a manipulative device in advertising and promotion - Discuss how illustration is used to enhance literature - Discuss how art is an important element of religion and cultural celebration worldwide - Discuss how technology has affected the production and reproduction of artwork - Create computer generated artwork - Volunteer to create scenery, costumes, posters, and props for school plays and school programs - Illustrate papers and articles to enhance classroom research - Identify and discuss at least three major styles - Express an interest in visiting galleries and museums - Use the influence of other artists as motivation for personal artwork - Recognize and discuss the art forms of music, dance, plays, and stories - Create artwork that involves academic and /or special subjects - Contribute work for school and district art shows - Work on art related activities for theater and musical events - Demonstrate an increased understanding of art elements and principles - Demonstrate an increased understanding of art techniques and styles. - Use art tools and materials safely - Recognize distinct characteristics in artwork of different cultures and of different historical periods - Analyze mood in artworks - Use multicultural art forms to create original compositions - Relate concepts learned in art to other subjects and to societal development

-- Demonstrate an increased understanding of art techniques and styles. - Use art tools and materials safely - Recognize distinct characteristics in artwork of different cultures and of different historical periods - Analyze mood in artworks - Use multicultural art forms to create original compositions - Relate concepts learned in art to other subjects and to societal development - Understand that developments in technology have impacted and changed art production - Develop an appreciation for various artists and forms - Utilize their art skills in other areas of their school life - Develop an appreciation for various visual artists and art forms - Appreciate a variety of art forms - Develop an understanding of how the visual arts relate to other subject areas - Participate in school and community based arts activities
+- Understand that developments in technology have impacted and changed art production - Develop an appreciation for various artists and forms - Utilize their art skills in other areas of their school life - Develop an appreciation for various visual artists and art forms - Appreciate a variety of art forms - Develop an understanding of how the visual arts relate to other subject areas - Participate in school and community based arts activities